Jurors in R. Kelly trial dismissed for the day after one is replaced; defense argument to resume Tuesday

 Van Allen, a sometime girlfriend of Kelly’s, testified she took a tape from Kelly’s gym bag that depicted her and Kelly with an underage “Jane” — and then Kelly’s team offered her hundreds of thousands of dollars to get it back.

-Her shame and pain for having had sexual contact with Jane were evident on the stand, prosecutors said.
+Her shame and pain for having had sexual contact with Jane were evident in her tearful testimony from the stand, prosecutors said.

 “Is that the demeanor of someone who wants to be here?”
 Pozolo asked jurors.
 “Is that the demeanor of someone seeking money and fame?”